HEET is a Cambridge-based non-profit organization.

 To fight climate change, we must all work together.
 HEET organizes Energy-Upgrade Work-Parties where volunteers under the guidance of skilled team leaders perform the necessary tasks to make a building more energy efficient.
 A survey has shown that over 70% of our volunteers use four or more of the hands-on skills we teach to reduce energy in their own homes.
 The work also lowers energy bills for the host organization, allowing it to spend more on helping its community.

-We partner with the city governments on our initiatives such as the Cambridge Solar Challenge (during which the number of residential solar installations increased ten-fold over the normal rate of solar installations in Cambridge).
+We also partner with local governments on our initiatives such as the Cambridge Solar Challenge during which the number of residential solar installations increased ten-fold over the normal rate of solar installations in Cambridge.

 Since its inception, HEET has made a deep commitment to serve low-income communities.
-Many non-profits (such as preschools, food pantries and community centers) lack the in-house knowledge and resources to repair and operate their buildings efficiently.
-The resulting energy bills can be quite crippling.
-These non-profits function as the backbone of local economy and wellbeing of the community.
-HEET helps them save money and reduce energy use, inspiring them to leapfrog to a cleaner and smarter energy future.
+Many non-profits such as preschools, food pantries, and community centers lack the in-house knowledge and resources to repair and operate their buildings efficiently.
+The resulting energy bills can be crippling.
+These non-profits function as the backbone of the local economy and are a measure of the wellbeing of the community.
+HEET helps them save money and reduce energy use, inspiring them to leapfrog to a cleaner, smarter energy future.

-For its efforts to cut carbon and its commitment to create resilient communities, HEET has received a significant recognition in the past five years.
+For its efforts to cut carbon and its commitment to creating resilient communities, HEET has received significant recognition in the past five years.

 We have provided our services to methadone clinics, homeless shelters, food pantries, community centers, and many historic churches.

-From experience, we have found that working with the three critical stakeholder groups—residents, non-profits serving these communities, and small businesses that are critical to local economies—can catalyze the deepest transformation in the community’s mindset, economic wellbeing, as well as its impact on the environment.
+From experience, we have found that working with three critical stakeholder groups—residents, non-profits, and small businesses—can catalyze the deepest transformation in a community’s mindset, its economic wellbeing, and its impact on the environment.